January 9, 2019

 $8,500 grant to support cultural outreach program

-TAHLEQUAH, Okla. — The Cherokee Heritage Center recently received an $8,500 grant from the Oklahoma Humanities Council.
-The grant will be used to support the organization’s award-winning cultural outreach program.
+TAHLEQUAH, Okla. – The Cherokee Heritage Center’s Cultural Outreach Program is gearing up for a busy new year thanks to a grant from the Oklahoma Humanities Council.
+The $8,500 grant will be used to support the organization’s award-winning outreach program.

 The Oklahoma Humanities Council (OHC) is an independent, nonprofit organization whose mission is to promote meaningful public engagement with the humanities disciplines such as history, literature, film studies, ethics, and philosophy.
 The humanities offer a deeper understanding of ourselves and others by confronting us with the questions, values, and meanings of the human experience.
 As the state partner for the National Endowment for the Humanities, OHC brings people together to explore these ideas through programming and community grants that support book groups, exhibits, film festivals, teacher institutes, and more.
 OHC engages people in their own communities, providing forums for education, critical thinking, and productive civil discourse.